hosein-fanai/Pits-and-Orbs/readme.md

 # or
 env = gym.make("EchineF/PitsAndOrbs-two-players-v0", **kwargs)
 ```
+In the ```wrappers``` directory, there various useful observation wrappers to make the returned observations more valueable for RL algorithms.
+You can use them manually or just set the appropriate argument for the ```utils.make_env``` function.
+For instance, ```wrappers.onehot_observation.OnehotObservation``` onehots each of the arrays in the ordereddict output; this wrapper makes it easier for a neural network to understand observations.

 ## CLI Usage
 The CLI is used for running or training RL models on the environment.
 Be aware that ```-r``` or ```--run``` means to run the model on the environment according to the ./configs/run.yaml, and save the frames in a .gif file, and ```-d``` means to whether sample actions deterministicly from agent or greedily.
 Also, ```-t``` or ```--train``` means to train a new model according to the ./configs/train.yaml settings.